Initial jobless claims rise less than expected

 Initial jobless claims rose less than expected.

+Last week, claims fell by more than expected to 259,000 — the lowest level since October 16.

-Claims have now run under 300,000 for 55 straight weeks — the longest streak since 1973 — as the labour market continues to accelerate toward full employment.
+Claims have now run under 300,000 for 54 straight weeks — the longest streak since 1973 — as the labour market continues to accelerate towards full employment.

-“Today’s release also includes revisions of both initial and continuing claims dating back to 2011,” Thomas Simons of Jefferies wrote after the report.
-“Most of the changes were relatively modest, but the most notable aspect of the revisions is that claims for the week of March 5th (3 weeks ago) were revised down to 253K which is, as far as we can tell, the lowest weekly claims figure since November 24th, 1973.

-“Considering population and labour force growth over the past 43 years, this is a remarkable statistic and it continues to suggest that not that much slack remains in the labour market.”
+“Overall, the claims data signal that the labour market continues to improve,” wrote JP Morgan’s Daniel Silver after the report.

+“And the initial claims data do not show any obvious major shift in momentum between the reference periods for the February and March employment reports; between these weeks — the weeks ending February 13 and March 12, respectively — the level of claims rose 3,000 while the four-week average declined 5,000,” he added.

 Business Insider Emails & Alerts